 Uniforms and Upkeep Expenses:

-Generally, the costs of your firefighter uniforms are fully deductible.
+Generally, the costs of your firefighter uniforms are fully deductible if they aren’t provided to you without charge by your employer.
 IRS rules specify that work clothing costs and the cost of maintenance are deductible if: (1) the uniforms are required by your employer (if you’re an employee); and (2) the clothes are not adaptable to ordinary street wear.
 Normally, the employer’s emblem attached to the clothing indicates it is not for street wear.
 The cost of protective clothing (e.g. safety shoes or goggles) is also deductible.

 The basic local telephone service costs of the first telephone line in your residence are not deductible.
 However, toll calls from that line are deductible if the calls are business-related.
 The costs (basic fee and toll calls) of a second line in your home are also deductible if the line is used exclusively for business.

 When communication equipment, such as a cell phone, is used part for business and part personally the cost of the equipment must be allocated to deductible business use and non-deductible personal use.
 Keep your bills for cellular phone use and mark all business calls.

 Educational expenses are deductible under either of two conditions: (1) your employer requires the education in order for you to keep your job or rate of pay; or (2) the education maintains or improves your skills as a firefighter.
 Costs of courses that are taken to meet the minimum requirements of a job, or that qualify you for a new trade or business, are NOT deductible.